 Put the wipers on steady slow or fast, then instead of measuring the voltage at the connector, measure the voltage on the wiper motor case.
 The voltmeter or test light should be grounded to the engine or battery negative post.

 One other note.
-There must be 12 volts on two terminals at the motor.
-One from the wiper switch, and one whenever the ignition switch is turned on for the " park" circuit to keep the motor running after the wiper switch is turned off.
+There must be twelve volts on two terminals at the motor.
+One from the wiper switch, and one whenever the ignition switch is turned on for the "park" circuit to keep the motor running after the wiper switch is turned off.
 If one of those voltages is missing, suspect a blown fuse due to your old motor was shorted.
-It was quite common for one of the contacts on the rotary switch in the motor geartrain to overheat.
+It was quite common for one of the contacts on the rotary switch in the motor gear train to overheat.
 It would melt into the plastic gear when the motor was turned off.
 The next time the motor started to run, that contact would get stretched and bent up until it touched the metal cover.
 That popped the fuse.
-Chances are your old motor is ok if you have the ground problem.
-It isn't likely to develop both problems at the same time.
+Chances are your old motor is okay if you have the ground problem.
+It is not likely to develop both problems at the same time.